-The Institute for Translational Sciences (ITS), established in 2009, is the academic home of UTMB’s Clinical Translational Sciences Award (CTSA), funded by the National Institutes of Health’s National Center for Advancing Translational Sciences (NCATS).
-Currently, more than 60 institutions are active members of the CTSA Consortium.
+The Institute for Translational Sciences (ITS), established in 2007, is the academic home of UTMB’s Clinical and Translational Science Award (CTSA), funded by the National Institutes of Health’s National Center for Advancing Translational Sciences (NCATS).
+Currently, more than 50 institutions are active members of the CTSA Consortium.
 These CTSA institutions work together to speed the translation of research discoveries into improved health by transforming the way biomedical research is conducted.
 Our programs are designed to train a new generation of clinical and translational researchers, engage stakeholders and communities in research, address barriers to clinical and translational research, and advance translational research through team-based approaches.

 Aligned with the goals of our institution, the ITS seeks to facilitate translational research as a rigorous discipline, develop translational research training programs at all levels in the graduate continuum, effectively conduct basic science research, translate discoveries from the lab bench into clinical trials, bring these research findings into the community, and ultimately influence clinical practice and improve public health.
 Throughout these initiatives, we interface productively with the national CTSA consortium.